 You’ll still look younger if you stop treatments.

 When you get Botox treatments, those targeted muscles stay out of use.
-That helps the aging process, and it slows wrinkles!
-So, don’t think that you’ll develop lines overnight if you stop treatments.
+This helps the aging process and slows wrinkles!
+So, don’t think you’ll develop lines overnight if you stop treatments.

 You’ll be more aware of your facial movements.